zeromq/ingescape/doc/content/blog/first_full_agent.md

     }
 {{< / highlight >}}
 <br>
-If the IOP is an ***Input***, functions for each specific type can be used.
-They also support implicit conversions when it is possible.
-This gives the end of our callback:
+Functions for each specific type can be used.
+They  support implicit conversions when permitted by the C language.
+Here is the corresponding code:

 {{< highlight c "linenos=table,linenostart=1" >}}
     if (iopType == IGS_INPUT_T){